gwezerek/madness_quiz/README.md

 1. To view the project at http://localhost:8000/index.html, you'll need to do a python -m SimpleHTTPServer from the project directory.

-## Update the following after each round:
+## Update the following after each round
 * treeData.json, moving the winners up a level by filling in the competitorIndex property and setting the loser flag to "true" on the losers
 * Update divisions js object
 * Update indicesRoundX